Delaware Army National Guard: History

 The Delaware Army National Guard traces its origins back to August 31, 1655, when Swedish settlers were asked to take up arms to defend the colony against a Dutch attack on Fort Christina.

 During the American Revolution, Delaware's First Regiment fought with General George Washington at the Battle of Long Island.

 In the War of 1812 all Delaware volunteer units saw service at Lewes, where they comprised the bulk of force that drove off a British naval squadron seeking control of the Delaware River.
-The 198th Signal Battalion (ARNG DE), which traces its lineage to three militia units that were federalized during the War of 1812, is one of only nineteen Army National Guard units with campaign credit for the War of 1812.
+The 198th Signal Battalion (DE ARNG), which traces its lineage to three militia units that were federalized during the War of 1812, is one of only nineteen Army National Guard units with campaign credit for the War of 1812.

 In the Mexican War (1846–1847), the Federal Government would not accept volunteer companies but the Delaware volunteers were not content to stay home.
 After much red tape, a statewide composite unit was formed.
 They fought with distinction in the battles of Contreras, Cherubusco, Molino del Ray and Chapultepec where there were almost twice as many Delaware volunteers present as marines.
 The unit lost so many men in these actions it became known as "The Bloody 11th."

 The Militia Act of 1903 organized the various state militias into the present National Guard system.

 One of the units formed since was the 198th Coast Artillery (AA), which traces its history to the three militia units referred to above.
+During this time, the Distinctive Insignia was designed and introduced.
+Designed by PVT T.S.
+Passwaters in 1905, the Distinctive Insignia depicts a crudely drawn Griffin, a nod to the rich history and tradition of the state of Delaware.